TylorS/typed/readme.md

 [React Fiber](https://www.velotio.com/engineering-blog/react-fiber-algorithm)?
 I considered doing everything pull-based like [ZIO](https://zio.dev/) or [Effect-TS](https://github.com/Effect-TS/core).
 Both are amazing libraries with brilliant authors doing great things.
-I totally considered ditching my library just to work with `Effect-TS` instead and consolidate efforts.
+I totally considered ditching my library to work with `Effect-TS` instead and consolidate efforts.

-Fibers are really cool concurrency primitives.
-Generally they have their own isolated bits of state.
-Every React component, class or functional, is backed by a Fiber to give it local state.
-Fibers require a lot of considerations to be really powerful.
-However, while I started to continue implementing while continuing my own versions (how I learn) I realized a lot of machinery had to be built in order to express concepts that stretched over time.
+Fibers are cool concurrency primitives.
+Generally, they have their isolated bits of state.
+Every React component, class or functional, is backed by a Fiber to keep each component's state.
+Fibers require a lot of considerations to orchestrate in complex ways.
+In addition to Fibers' inherent complexity, they often layer on more concepts to deal with various async workflows that occur over time.

 I started wondering...